Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Import project to Tizen-Core format

-The projects created in Tizen-Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core.
+The projects created in Tizen Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core.
 Import command in Tizen-Core is used to convert and create the required files to build the project in Tizen-Core.
 Initialize the workspace with the required type as mentioned in the section [Initialize the Workspace](#initialize-the-workspace).
-After the workspace is initialized, use the following command to import the project.
+After the workspace is initialized, use the following command to import the project:

 **Syntax:**